CloudLabs-MOC/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_11_Lab1_Ex2_Validate_DLP_policy.md

 In the previous exercise, you created a custom DLP policy that searches emails for sensitive information related to U.S. Social Security numbers in your Adatum tenant.
 In this exercise, you will send an email with a social security number from Holly Dickson to Alex Wilber.

-1. Switch to the Client 1 VM (**LON-CL1**), in which you should still be logged into Microsoft 365 as Holly Dickson (**holly@M365xZZZZZZ.onmicrosoft.com)** with a password given in Environment Dteails page of lab guide.
+1. On the Client 1 VM (**LON-CL1**), in which you should still be logged into Microsoft 365 as Holly Dickson (**holly@ZZZZZZ.onmicrosoft.com)** with a password given in Environment Dteails page of lab guide, where ZZZZZZ is your unique tenant suffix ID provided by your lab hosting provider.

-2. You will now send an email from Holly to Alex; the email will contain US Social Security numbers.
+1. You will now send an email from Holly to Alex; the email will contain US Social Security numbers.
 In **Microsoft Edge**, the **Outlook on the web** tab should still be open for Holly.
 Select the **Outlook on the web** tab.
 If not open a browser to `https://portal.office.com`, make sure you are signed-in as Holly Dickson and select **Outlook**.

-3. In the upper left corner of the screen, select **New message**.
+1. In the upper left corner of the screen, select **New message**.

-4. In the message pane that appears on the right-side of the screen, enter the following information:
+1. In the message pane that appears on the right-side of the screen, enter the following information:

 	- To: start typing `Alex` and a drop-down menu displays with users whose name begins with that.
 Select **Alex Wilber**.